Read This First

 Prompt 4: Create a hypothetical dialogue between an ideologue proselytizing with promises of significance and an individual grounded in reality.

-The section turns on Elijah and Alex.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Elijah and Alex in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Elijah distinct from Alex.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Elijah distinct from Alex.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-At this stage, the gain is not memorizing the conclusion but learning to think with An ideologue proselytizing with promises, Advantages of Accepting Cosmic Insignificance, and Staying Grounded Amid Cosmic Insignificance.
+Treat Advantages of Accepting Cosmic Insignificance, Staying Grounded Amid Cosmic Insignificance, and Real-Life Accounts of Pursuing and Regretting as handles, not slogans.
 The useful question is not only who is speaking, but what the exchange makes newly visible under pressure.
 The inquiry pressure is self-suspicion: the reader has to ask which conclusion is being protected by identity, habit, or tribe.

 A bustling town square.
 A young woman, ELARA (20s), sits on a bench, sketching in a notebook.
 An older man, ZEDEKIAH (60s), with a neatly trimmed beard and a kind but intense gaze, approaches her.)